Oracle NoSQL Database: Elastic configuration

 Administrators can move replication nodes and/or partitions from over-utilized nodes onto underutilized storage nodes or vice versa.

-Multi-Region Table

-Oracle NoSQL Database multi-region, active-active architecture enables the creation of Multi-Region Tables in geographically distributed NoSQL clusters, maintaining consistent data across.
-A Multi-Region Table is a global, logical table that is deployed and maintained in different regions.
-It is a read-anywhere and write-anywhere table that lives in multiple regions.
-All Multi-Region Tables deployed in different regions are synchronized via NoSQL Streams.
-Each region’s NoSQL cluster may have a different topology, different hardware configuration, different operations, and security management.
-Multi-Region Tables support CRDT in JSON document and fixed-schema data models for conflict-free data replication across regions.

 Multi-zone deployment

 Oracle NoSQL Database supports multiple zones to intelligently allocate replication of processes and data, in order to improve reliability during hardware, network and power-related failure modes.
 The two types of zones are: primary zones that contain nodes that can serve as masters or replicas and are typically connected by fast interconnects.
 Secondary zones contain nodes that can only serve as replicas.
 Secondary zones can be used to provide low latency read access to data at a distant location, or to offload read-only workloads such as analytics, report generation and data exchange for improved workload management.

 JSON data format

 Oracle NoSQL Database supports Avro data serialization, which provides a compact, schema-based binary data format.
 Schemas are defined using JSON.
 Oracle NoSQL Database supports schema evolution.
 Configurable Smart Topology System administrators indicate how much capacity is available on a given storage node, allowing more capable nodes to host multiple replication nodes.
 Once the system knows about the capacity for the storage nodes in a configuration, it automatically allocates replication nodes intelligently.
 This is intended for better load balancing, better use of system resources and minimizing system impact in the event of storage node failure.
 Smart Topology supports data centers, ensuring that a full set of replicas is initially allocated to each data center.